tayden-b/bookly-agent/README.md

 ## Assumptions I made

-The brief said to make reasonable calls on anything ambiguous and write them down, so here they are.

 **Today is hardcoded to 2026-07-27.** Otherwise return eligibility changes depending on when you run it and the tests stop being reliable.

 **Identity is just an email lookup.** Real auth was out of scope.
 But inside a session the tools do check ownership, so you can't act on an order that isn't yours.
 I only added that after testing showed you could.

-**Condition isn't enforced.** The return policy asks for resalable condition on a change of mind, and the agent asks about it, but there's no check in code.
-That's on purpose.
-You can't verify condition over chat, the customer just tells you, and gating on something self reported is the exact hole I closed on the consent check.
-It goes on the return and the warehouse decides.
-The rule I landed on: gate what you can verify, collect what you can't.

-**Digital goods aren't modeled.** The policy mentions them, there just aren't any in the mock data.
-If I added them it would be a real check, since item type is something I can actually look up.

 **Sessions live in memory.** A restart loses them, and a retried request could create a second return.
 First thing I'd fix.